Gayathrieshwar/C-25/README.md

-# C-25
+# angryBirdsStage2
-C25-Inheritance -Stage 2 of Angry Birds
+Angry Birds stage 2 with Class Inheritance and Images